 This soup is a perfect light meal, or a small bowl would also make a great snack.
 The other night I had it with 2 fried eggs on the side as my source of protein.
 While eating this meal I thought I'd would have been a great idea to add a tin of cannellini beans before blending the soup for added protein, def a good idea if you are keen to try it.

 Serve it with a piece of toasted paleo bread for a winning combination :)

 - 2 teaspoon curry powder (I made mine by mixing: cumin, coriander, paprika, turmeric, garam masala and chili powder) – you can add more of this or chili, or even use fresh if you like a bit of spice!

 - 1/2 to 1 teaspoon of salt (if you are using stock you will not need as much salt)

 - 2 cups of water or vegetable stock

 - 1 tin of coconut milk

-- Cut pumpkin, carrot and onion into small pieces, place on a lined tray with coconut oil, curry powder and Himalayan salt.
+- Cut pumpkin, carrot and onion into small pieces, place on a lined tray with coconut oil, garlic cloves, curry powder and Himalayan salt.
 Roast for approx 40 minutes or until the vegetables start to brown.
 If the garlic cooks quicker (depending on the size of the clove, take it out sooner).

 - Add the cooked vegetables, the garlic (squeeze it from the skin), water/stock and coconut milk to a blender or food processor and blend until smooth.